beaudie/vesc/infra/ANGLEWrangling.md

 [wrangler schedule]: https://rotations.corp.google.com/rotation/5080504293392384

+### Tips
+- For Post-commit CI builders, [Sheriff-o-matic][ANGLESoM] provides the outstanding issues to investigate.
+- For Auto-Rollers,
+  1. Open the [autoroll dashboard](https://autoroll.skia.org/) and put "angle" in **Filter**.
+The dashboard provides the status of ANGLE related rollers.
+Monitor their modes and numbers.
+  2. Filter out the non-critical emails by a filter: “**from:(*-autoroll (Gerrit))**”.
+This improves the signal to noise ratio of your inbox, so the important emails, ex) "**The roll is failing consistently.
+Time to investigate.**", can stand out.

 ## Task: Monitor ANGLE CI and Try Testers

 Your first job is to keep the ANGLE builders green and unblocked.